Built environment: Agriculture

 Agricultural production accounts for roughly 52% of U.S. land use.
-Not only does population growth cause an expansion of cities, it also necessitates more agriculture to accommodate the demand for food for an expanding population.
+Not only does population growth cause an expansion of cities, it also necessitates more agriculture to accommodate the demand for food for an expanding population:

 History

-Built environment as a term was coined in the 1980s, becoming widespread in the 1990s and places the concept in direct contrast to the supposedly "unbuilt" environment.
+"Built environment" as a term was coined in the 1980s, becoming widespread in the 1990s and places the concept in direct contrast to the supposedly "unbuilt" environment.
 The term describes a wide range of fields that form an interdisciplinary concept that has been accepted as an idea since classical antiquity and potentially before.
 Through the study of anthropology, the progression of the built environment into what it is today has been able to be examined.
 When people are able to travel outside of urban centers and areas where the built environment is already prominent, it pushes the boundaries of said built environment into new areas.
 While there are other factors that influence the built environment, like advancements in architecture or agriculture, transportation allowed for the spread and expansion of the built environment.

-Pre-industrial Revolution
+Pre–industrial Revolution

 Agriculture, the cultivation of soil to grow crops and animals to provide food as well as products, was first developed about 12,000 years ago.
 This switch, also called the Neolithic Revolution, was the beginning of favoring permanent settlements and altering the land to grow crops and farm animals.
 This can be thought of as the start of the built environment, the first attempt to make permanent changes to the surrounding environment for human needs.
 The first appearance of cities was around 7500 BCE, dotted along where land was fertile and good for agricultural use.
 In these early communities, a priority was to ensure basic needs were being met.
 The built environment, while not as extensive as it is today, was beginning to be cultivated with the implementation of buildings, paths, farm land, domestication of animals and plants, etc. Over the next several thousand years, these smaller cities and villages grew into larger ones where trade, culture, education, and economics were driving factors.
-As cities began to grow, they needed to accommodate more people, as well as shifted from focusing on meeting survival needs to prioritizing comfort and desires – it is important to note that there are still many individuals today who do not have their basic needs met and this idea of a shift is within the framework of the evolution of society.
-This shift caused the built aspect of these cities to grow and expand to meet the growing population needs.
+As cities began to grow, they needed to accommodate more people, as well as shifted from focusing on meeting survival needs to prioritizing comfort and desires – there are still many individuals today who do not have their basic needs met and this idea of a shift is within the framework of the evolution of society.
+This shift caused the built aspect of these cities to grow and expand to meet the growing population needs: